The case of Albert DeSalvo, the suspected Boston Strangler, lends new meaning to the words “sketchy” and “star chamber justice.”

 He confessed his guilt for the “Boston Strangler” murders to his attorney F. Lee Bailey.
 DeSalvo was found guilty of the assaults, not murder.
 No one was actually tried for the Boston murders.
 Moreover, there was no physical evidence to substantiate his confession.

-The women allegedly killed by “The Strangler” were of widely varying ages, social strata and ethnicities, and their deaths involved inconsistent modus operandi.
+The women killed by “The Strangler” were of widely varying ages, social strata and ethnicities, and their deaths involved inconsistent modus operandi.
 Almost all print sources agree that Albert was “hyper-sexualized”.

 Former FBI profiler Robert Ressler said, “You’re putting together so many different patterns [regarding the Boston Strangler murders] that it’s inconceivable behaviorally that all these could fit one individual.”